SchemaStore/schemastore/CONTRIBUTING.md

 #### Avoiding Overconstraint

 Sometimes, constraints do more harm than good.
 For example, [cron strings](http://pubs.opengroup.org/onlinepubs/7908799/xcu/crontab.html) validation regexes.
+In general, do not add a constraint if:

-False positives are likely as due to their complexity and abundance of implementations; and, when there is an error, the error message isn't helpful.
-Such cases can include:
+- false positives are likely (due to their complexity or abundance of implementations)
+- its error message is too confusing or not helpful

+So, do not add regex patterns for any of the following:

 - cron regexes
 - string-embedded DSLs
 - SSH URLs, HTTPS URLs, and other complex URIs

+In addition, be weary when adding exhaustive support to enum-type fields.
+Often, when applications expand support (thus expanding the set of allowable enums), the schema will become invalid.

 #### Undocumented Features